meltoner/agrofelis/components/vehicle-wheels/readme.md

 ### Wheels compilation

 To minimize costs and although it was quite laborious, the motor hubs were purchased without their rims so these could reserve less volume, approximately 1/4, leading to significantly lower shipping costs.
-Along with the motors, their respective motor drivers the wheel spokes, the disc brakes and the brakes were purchased from a foreign supplier, while the 16 inch aluminum rims, the inner tubes and tires, from local suppliers.
+Along with the motors, their respective motor drivers, the wheel spokes, the disc brakes and the fork brakes, were purchased from a foreign supplier.
+The 16 inch aluminum rims, the inner tubes and tires, were purchased from local suppliers.

 The approach of purchasing the wheels un-assembled provides the option to decrease or increase the wheel size subject that the spokes length are adapted accordingly.
 The wheels spokes, connecting the motors with the rim, were knitted and aligned manually.